department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

   - heading: Other helpful information
     links:
     - url: /burials-memorials/plan-a-burial/
-      title: Plan a burial
+      title: Schedule a burial
       description: Find out what steps to take to plan a burial for a Veteran, spouse, or dependent family member.
     - url: /burials-memorials/memorial-items/headstones-markers-medallions/
-      title: Request Veterans Headstones, Grave Markers, and Medallions
+      title: Veterans headstones, markers, and medallions
-      description: Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.
+      description: Find out how to apply for a headstone, marker, or medallion to honor a Veteran or eligible family member.
     - url: /burials-memorials/veterans-burial-allowance/
-      title: How to Apply for a Veterans Burial Allowance
+      title: How to apply for a Veterans burial allowance
       description: Learn how to apply for help paying for a Veteran's burial and funeral costs.
     - url: /burials-memorials/dependency-indemnity-compensation/
-      title: Compensation for Surviving Spouses and Dependents
+      title: Compensation for surviving spouse and dependents (VA DIC)
-      description: Find out if you can get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
+      description: Find out if you can get a tax-free monetary benefit called Dependency and Indemnity Compensation.
 ---

 <div class="va-introtext">